rebeccalpowell/grassmapr/vignettes/grassmapr.md

 GS_prec <- 25
 ```

 Next, we create two stacks of climate mask layers to represent (i) months that favor C<sub>4</sub> plants and (ii) months that meet the growing season (GS) criteria.
-Note: These masks indicate grid cells to retain for further analysis (classified as 1) and grid cells to exclude (classified as 0). <br>
+Note: These masks classify grid cells that meet climate criteria as 1, and grid cells that fail one or more criteria as 0. <br>

 ``` r
 # Generate monthly C4 climate masks